Two-Year MBA Leadership Opportunities

 Orientation Retreat

 The Johnson Outdoor Experience (J.O.E.) is an orientation retreat in the beautiful Finger Lakes region, held each year for new first-year students in the residential two-year MBA program.
 The retreat is a chance for your class to come together as a community, and features hands-on leadership training.
 This includes team-building challenges that you and your core team members will take turns leading.
-Second-year MBA students have the opportunity to serve as J.O.E. facilitators, giving them a chance to develop their coaching skills.
+Second-year MBA students have the opportunity to serve as J.O.E. facilitators.

 Leadership Skills Program